ArmaanSethi/chess-fm/benchmarks/phase0/STRATEGY.md

 *   **Logic:** At 7B+, effective context tracking allows for genuine novel reasoning.

 ## 4. Why DeepSeek-R1-Distill is (Currently) Out
-Although DeepSeek-R1-Distill-1.5B is a "distilled thinker" (copying a genius teacher), our benchmarks showed it was **too slow** (0.06 pos/s) to be viable for an efficient training loop on local hardware.
+Although DeepSeek-R1-Distill-1.5B is a "distilled thinker" (copying a genius teacher), our benchmarks showed it was **too slow** (0.06 pos/s) for efficient RL training loops where thousands of game rollouts are needed.
+Even with cloud GPUs, the inference speed bottleneck makes it impractical for our curriculum learning approach.

-**Decision:** We proceed with **Qwen-3B + SFT Interaction**.
-We will manually "distill" intelligence into it via our generated dataset.
+**Decision:** We proceed with **Qwen-3B + SFT Bootstrap**.
+We will "distill" intelligence into it via our generated dataset, then use GRPO for RL training.